alan-turing-institute/RCTab/paper/paper.md

 - the [eponymous repository](https://github.com/alan-turing-institute/rctab) houses the general documentation (the other repositories also have sites for component-specific documentation).

 Detailed instructions on how to deploy RCTab to Azure with Pulumi can be found in the docs for the Infrastructure repository.
+Once Pulumi has been installed and the necessary settings have been configured, an instance of RCTab can be deployed or destroyed in minutes.
+Additional instances (e.g. for testing) can also be created quickly.

 ## Operation